MGQ-EX/Paradox/EX Readme.txt

 overwriting

-Note 3: MGQ Paradox Translation EX: DatabaseTextEnglish.rvtext, DialoguesEnglish.rvtext,

-ScriptTextEnglish.rvtext are text files that contain the translation if you are interested in how much text

-is in the game, though a few things are still missing.
+Note 3: MGQ Paradox Translation EX: DatabaseTextEnglish.rvtext, DialoguesEnglish.rvtext, ScriptTextEnglish.rvtext are text files that contain the translation if you are interested in how much text is in the game, though a few things are still missing.

+Note 4: Basic Review Of What Each Main Folder In The Patch Does, not including them can cause crashes ‘Audio’ Folder contains an audio file EX can use but mostly its there just for show…  This mostly effects debug save for testing
+‘Data’ Folder deals with how the game works, if you don’t overwrite these then the game won’t read the rvtext files and thus won’t offer any translation
+‘Graphics’ Folder contains some presets for a cache system to try and compensate for speed ‘Patch’ contains the latest patch, not really needed if using the latest version of Paradox though included to minimize bugs

+Note 5: Basic Review Of What Each File In The Main Folder In The Patch Does, this doesn't include sub-folders listed above 'Actor List.txt' is used in the Rename feature in the MGQ EX menu placed in the Pocket Castle main room 'EX Readme.txt' is the Readme for the current version you have, not necessary however good to track EX versions '*.rvtext' these files are used for translation, if you don't have them things will go wrong 'Game.ini' contains extra settings EX uses, Language Selection and Features like changing resolution and extra features for MGQ EX menu
+'RPG Maker Decrypter.exe' is the tool for decrypting Game.rgss3a and is only useful for this step 'DatabaseTextEnglish_Update.rvupd_used' is a template on how motivated people can make updates to support EX, review "Translators Update Patch In EX" further down for more details.

+Note 6: Does not overlap with Dargoth's Patch, core files are changed differently.
+Though the manual install process is the same with the exception of Step 5.
+Transfer of saves though is possible, anything that prevents that is a bug so please report it...

 Should Look Something like
 \MGQ Paradox\